graphcore/poptorch/docs/user_guide/batching.rst

 .. note:: This flag is not enabled by default because the behaviour is different from the upstream DataLoader.

+.. _device_iterations:

 poptorch.Options.deviceIterations
 =================================

-If you set :py:meth:`~poptorch.Options.deviceIterations` to more than 1 then you are telling PopART to execute that many batches in sequence.

-Essentially, it is the equivalent of launching the IPU in a loop over that number of batches.
-This is efficient because that loop runs on the IPU directly.
+When training, a device iteration corresponds to one iteration of the training loop executed on the IPU, starting with data loading, followed by the forward and backward passes, and ending with a weight update.
+If :ref:`gradient accumulation <gradient_accumulation>` is not used then if you set :py:meth:`~poptorch.Options.deviceIterations` to `n`, PopTorch will carry out this loop `n` times (processing `n` micro-batches) on the IPU before returning control to the host, which will improve processing efficiency.
+If gradient accumulation is used then the number of micro-batches processed will be `n` multiplied by the value set using :py:meth:`~poptorch.options._TrainingOptions.gradientAccumulation`.

+For inference, a device iteration corresponds to data loading and the forward pass.

-Note that the returned output dimensions depend on `poptorch.Options.outputMode`.
-The default value for `trainingModel` is `Final`, since you will often not need to receive all or any of the output tensors and it is more efficient not to receive them.
+Note that the returned output dimensions depend on :py:meth:`poptorch.Options.outputMode`.
+The default value for :py:func:`poptorch.trainingModel` is `Final`, since you will often not need to receive all or any of the output tensors and it is more efficient not to receive them.
 Therefore, only the last batch of data will be returned to the host under this setting.
-You can change this behaviour by setting the value of `poptorch.Options.outputMode` to `All`.
+You can change this behaviour by setting the value of :py:meth:`poptorch.Options.outputMode`. to `All`.
 This returns the result of every batch to the host.

-See :py:func:`poptorch.Options.outputMode` for more information.
+.. note:: When running an :py:class:`~poptorch.inferenceModel` with :py:class:`poptorch.PipelinedExecution`, you must set :py:meth:`~poptorch.Options.deviceIterations` to at least the number of pipeline steps.

 .. literalinclude:: device_iterations.py
   :caption: Use of device iterations and batch size